RinniSwift/Computer-Science-with-iOS/gcd.md

 > :pushpin: **SUMMARY**: every app has a main thread.

-> :question: **Questions**<br />
+> :question: **Questions**\
-> How many types of queues are there?<br />
+> - How many types of queues are there?\
 >       *There are two types.
 Serial queues and concurrent queues.
 Serial queues execute tasks after the one before it has completed.
-Concurrent queues don't wait for one to finish to execute.*<br />
+Concurrent queues don't wait for one to finish to execute.*
-> How many queues are pre-created in GCD?<br />
+> - How many queues are pre-created in GCD?\
-> *There are initially 5 queues ready to use, 1 serial queue — main queue, and 4 concurrent queues having different priorities — high, default, low, background.*<br />
+>       *There are initially 5 queues ready to use, 1 serial queue — main queue, and 4 concurrent queues having different priorities — high, default, low, background.*
-> Is the main queue a serial or concurrent queue?<br />
+> - Is the main queue a serial or concurrent queue?\
 >       *It's a serial queue.
-This is where all UI related tasks are executed.*<br />
+This is where all UI related tasks are executed.*
-> What is a thread explosion, and how can you limit this?
+> - What is a thread explosion, and how can you limit this?\
 >       *Thread explosion is when the pool exceeds the limit of 65 threads.
 This can be handled and limited by using a semaphore by giving the value to the semaphore to limit it down.*

 # Combine Framework